Analyzing Tilray's Unusual Options Activity | Benzinga

 Analyzing Tilray's Unusual Options Activity

-Tilray (NASDAQ:TLRY) shares experienced unusual options activity on Friday.
-The stock price moved down to $19.04 following the option alert.
+Shares of Tilray (NASDAQ:TLRY) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $19.64.

 - Option Type: SWEEP